m-delfino/influenzanet-setup-guide/installation/2-dockerhub-setup.md

  - **Participant-webapp**:
 	 - DOCKER_USER : Username for the account on dockerhub
 	 - DOCKER_PASSWORD: Password for the account on dockerhub
 	 - DOCKER_ORGANIZATION: Name of the organisation on dockerhub under which the repositories exist.
-(Ex: infectieradarbe)
+(Ex: influenzanet)
 	 - DOCKER_REPO_NAME: The actual name of the image repository to push to on dockerhub.
 (Ex:participant-webapp)
  - **Study-service**:
 	 - Same fields as participant-webapp